Say hello to this zucchini bread, aka your newest favorite breakfast.

 How to Make Zucchini Bread

-Mix the ingredients with a rubber spatula and be careful not to overmix.
-Stop as soon as you no longer see streaks of dry ingredients.
+3. Make the batter.
+Mix the wet and dry very gently.
+Stop as soon as you no longer see streaks of dry ingredients and gently mix in the zucchini and walnuts.

 Tips for the Best Zucchini Bread

 - Use room-temperature ingredients.
-Take the eggs out of the fridge 30 minutes before you use them, or warm them in water (not boiling).
+Take the eggs out of the fridge 30 minutes before you use them, or warm them in lukewarm water.

 - Avoid over-baking.
 Use a toothpick to check for doneness.
 It should come out clean.
 Start checking 10 minutes before the recommended time.